 I graduated from Colorado State University School of Social Work in 1998 and became a Licensed Clinical Social Worker.
 If you do the math, I have over 15 years of experience in the field.
 I have worked in medical settings, oncology, family medicine, non-profits and always in private practice.

-I'm a two-time cancer survivor: ovarian and breast.
+I'm a three-time cancer survivor: ovarian and breast.
 Never in my life have I ever felt more challenged physically and psychologically.
 Cancer and cancer treatment is the great equalizer.
 It strips away what is no longer important and as a result brings clarity to what is.
 And, for that opportunity, I am forever grateful.
 Mostly, I believe my experiences have not only made me a better person but also a better therapist.

 I have chosen to be transparent about these experiences in the hope that others may find guidance.
 Whether cancer or any other chronic illness has touched you personally, I believe that we have the ability to learn about ourselves through adversity and come out the other side better for it.